Cameron Monaghan: Early life

-Monaghan was born in Santa Monica, California, the only child of Diane Monaghan, an insurance claims specialist and single mother.
+Monaghan was born on August 16, 1993, in Santa Monica, California, the only child of Diane Monaghan, an insurance claims specialist and single mother.
 He and his mother relocated to Boca Raton, Florida, shortly after his birth.
 Recognizing that Monaghan was an exceptionally outgoing child, his mother sent his picture to modeling agencies when he was three.
 He appeared on the cover of his first catalogue at the age of five and appeared in his first regional commercial at seven.

 He attended Addison Mizner Elementary School and began to develop his acting skills by appearing in the Little Palm Children's Theatre's productions of Stuart Little, Winnie-the-Pooh, and The Pumpkin King (a theatrical adaptation of The Nightmare Before Christmas), as well as appearing as Alex in the small independent film The Wishing Stone, which was filmed in the Lake Worth, Florida area.